Woldingham's Wolds: From the London Alps to the North Downs

 Food & drink

 Please bring a packed lunch and plenty to drink.
 There is nowhere to get these items on the walk.
-There are no cafes and pub (even if they weren't off-limits), and it seems like no shops either.
+There are no cafes and pub, and it seems like no shops either.